Welcome to the TLC Trust

 If there is no service provider listed on this site suitable for your needs and/or local enough, type “adultwork” or "UK Adultzone" and your home town into a search engine (such as Google or Yahoo) and look around.
 You will probably find plenty of choice.
 Telephone and listen, and you will be able to work out if they sound professional, by the way they answer your questions.

 The TLC is aware that health professionals who work with disabled people have residents, students and clients really wanting and needing sexual experiences, both paid or within relationships, and enabling this is part of holistic care.
 We encourage homes and hospices to have a special private room where this can take place (and some do).
-If you are forbidden by senior staff to make the telephone arrangements for a visit on behalf of your client (which would be discriminatory against the disabled client, therefore illegal — see below), we have a TLC volunteer, Greg, who can assist.
-Call him at 020 8459 5002.
+Thankfully, most service providers can be contacted via email so most can make contacts without support.
+Note: it is not illegal to support them if they need it.

 Our Freedom of Information survey to local authorities carried out in 2010 revealed that only 4% of them condoned disabled people within their care hiring sex workers.
 However, at our meeting at the Department of Health in 2012, Alison Austin, head of Personal Budgets said that sex is a part of well being, and people should be allowed to pay for it out of their benefits.